Planning a trip to London? Forget guidebooks and paper maps, out-of-date brochures and visiting the same boring "attractions" as everyone else.

 It works offline, and you can create a wishlist to ensure you don't miss anything.
 With around 20 sites in Greater London and plenty of others within an easy day trip, you'll run out of time before you run out of places to visit!

-London's weather is infamously fickle, regardless of the time of year.
+The weather in London is infamously fickle, regardless of the time of year.
 You can't do anything to change it, but at least you can be prepared with the MetOffice app.
 It includes hourly forecasts for the next two days, extended forecasts for a week, and push notifications for severe weather.

 Oh, and if you don't want to deal with your temperatures in Celsius while you're in the UK, the app lets you switch to Fahrenheit to make life easier!